 Section Description Abstract/Custom Abstract Summary of the selected issue, including any custom abstracts defined by your organization.
 Explanation/Custom Explanation Description of the conditions under which an issue of the selected type occurs.
-This includes a discussion of the vulnerability, the constructs typically associated with it, ways in which attackers can exploit it, and the potential ramifications of an attack.
+This includes a discussion of the vulnerability, the constructs

+Section Description typically associated with it, ways in which attackers can exploit it, and the potential ramifications of an attack.
 This section also includes any custom explanations defined by your organization.
 Instance ID Unique identifier for the issue.
 Primary Rule ID Identifier for the primary rule used to uncover the issue.
 Priority Metadata Values Priority metadata values for this issue including impact and likelihood.

-Section Description Legacy Priority Metadata Values Legacy priority metadata values for the issue including severity and confidence.
-Remediation Effort Relative amount of effort required to fix and verify the issue.
+Legacy Priority Metadata Values Legacy priority metadata values for the issue including severity and confidence.